Secure Nginx with Lets Encrypt on Debian 11

 sudo certbot --nginx -d example.com

-The above command will use for a single domain if you have multiple domains you can use the following command:
+The above command will be used for a single domain if you have multiple domains you can use the following command:

 sudo certbot --nginx -d example.com -d www.example.com